 Within this chapter, I present the development and testing of an orchestration tool that can be used to support researchers in investigating combined collaborative and individual learning environments by specifically supporting fluid transitions between social planes.
 The orchestration tool was developed to account for the values of the teacher so that it could be used effectively within the context of the classroom while also providing flexibility in learning designs to allow for support of a range of research questions.
 This allows the tool to be used by researchers in an ecologically valid environment and for teachers to be able to integrate the tool into their everyday use.
-To align with teacher needs, I went through a co-design process before developing the orchestration tool was developed to align with the framework presented in Chapter 5.
+To align with teacher needs, I went through a co-design process before developing the orchestration tool and then assessed the orchestration prototype.
+To align with the needs of researchers, the orchestration tool was developed to align with the framework presented in Chapter 5.
 Overall, the orchestration system balances the use of automation and teacher autonomy to support fluid transitions in the classroom, although the prototype did not have a backend so did not provide real automation in the scenarios.